atesgoral/asn1exp/README.md

 ASN.1 expanded module parser.
 This is not a universal parser.
 It was specifically made for parsing Expanded ASN.1 modules for Mobile Application Part (MAP) (3GPP TS 29.002) found at http://www.3gpp.org/ftp/specs/archive/29_series/29.002/ASN.1/.
 It will most likely not work for other expanded ASN.1 modules.

-Everything except OPERATION definitions are skipped.
+Everything except OPERATION and ERROR definitions are skipped.
 For example, the following definition:

 ```
 updateLocation OPERATION  ::=  {